Ja-sonYun/kvm-db/README.md

-# kvm_db
+# kvm-db

-kvm_db is a Python library that provides a simple yet powerful interface for both key-value storage and model-based data management using SQLite.
+kvm-db is a Python library that provides a simple yet powerful interface for both key-value storage and model-based data management using SQLite.
 Designed for ease of use, it allows developers to quickly implement robust data storage solutions.

 ## Features